 Though it’s sometimes mistakenly thought of as a social media platform, Pinterest is really a visual search engine.
 It helps people find specific content they’re looking for.

-Here’s an overview of how Pinterest can help to promote your business:
+Here’s an overview of how Pinterest can help you promote your business:

-Grows your audience and connects your business with new potential clients/customers
+Growing your audience and connecting your business with new potential clients/customers

-Now, if you’re familiar with Pinterest, these outcomes can be accomplished simply by sharing your content on the Pinterest platform.
+Now, if you’re already active on Pinterest, these outcomes can be accomplished simply by sharing your content on the Pinterest platform.